 Do I have other pets or children?

 Rest assured, when trained and socialized properly, most Cavalier King Charles Spaniels get along quite well with children and other pets.
-Their natural laid-back personality tends to put them at ease around cats and other dogs, and their loving and friendly nature
+Their natural laid-back personality tends to put them at ease around cats and other dogs, and their loving and friendly nature makes them great with children.
+However, this breed does have hunting dog tendencies, so remain vigilant if you have small animals like rabbits, hamsters, ferrets, or birds.

 Buying a Cavalier King Charles Spaniel Puppy